Latest News

 Tesla's robotaxi service expands as Alphabet Waymo gains speed

-Alphabet Waymo robotaxis drove more than 100,000,000 miles without a driver, and doubled the mileage in just six months.
-The company is accelerating deployment in U.S. Cities amid increasing competition.
+Alphabet’s Waymo roboticaxis have driven over 100 million miles with no human driver, double the mileage in six months.
+The company is accelerating deployment in U.S. city amid increasing competition.

-Saswat Pantigrahi, Waymo’s chief product officer said, "Reaching the 100 million fully automated miles represents years' worth of methodical progress that is now accelerating to rapid, responsible scale-up."
+Saswat Pantigrahi, Waymo’s chief product office, said: "Achieving 100 million fully automated miles represents years' worth of methodical progress that is now accelerating to rapid, responsible scale-up."

 As we continue to expand our service, we will face new challenges.

 The commercialization of autonomous vehicles is more difficult than expected.
 High costs, strict regulations, and federal investigations have forced many to close down, including General Motors Cruise.
 Amazon's Zoox is one of the few remaining competitors.
-It tests a vehicle that does not have manual controls, such as a pedal or steering wheel, and it plans to launch its commercial services this year in Las Vegas.
+It is testing a vehicle that does not have manual controls, such as a pedal or steering wheel, and is planning to launch its commercial services in Las Vegas in this year.

-Waymo, the U.S. company that operated unmanned taxis for paying passengers before Tesla launched its robotaxi last month was the only one.
+Waymo, the U.S. company that operated driverless taxis for paying passengers before Tesla launched its robotaxi last month was the only one.

 After collisions, federal agencies have launched investigations into Waymo and Tesla as well as recalling Zoox and other vehicles.